BEFORE First Use

 WHERE to Clean

 Handwashing in the sink is usually best.
 The flanges are dishwasher safe on the top rack, but the heat drying process can make them cloudy so it's harder to see your nipple in the tunnel.
 If you do clean them in the dishwasher, be sure to use a soap without a slippery anti-spotting ingredient as explained below.

 Hand wash them with warm water, a little dish soap (see brand recommendations below), and a CLEAN small, soft bottle brush that fits inside the tunnel like the smaller brushes in this set and this set.
 If you change soaps, be sure to thoroughly clean the brush or sponge or use new ones so they don't transfer any of the old soap.

 Thoroughly scrub both the outside AND the inside tunnel.
 Air dry or wipe dry with a lint-free cloth.
-Our Air-Dry Mesh Bag is a convenient way to dry naturally.
+Our Air-Dry Mesh Bag is a convenient way to dry freshly washed parts naturally.